clubcapra/markhor/README.md

 - `markhor_base.launch` : While the two other files are made to be an optimised for competition setup, the `base` version launches everything simultaneously for demonstration purposes.

+## Environnment variable

+You can add two environnments variables in your bashrc.

+GAZEBO_GUI : Enable/disable the GUI version of gazebo.
+If you don't want the gazebo ui, you can set it the false.
+The default value is true

+MARKHOR_SIMULATION : If set to true, it disable the use of the ZED ros wrapper.
+This way, you don't need to clone/install the ros wrapper/sdk.
+The default value is false.

 # markhor gazebo
 To use the gazebo simulation you need to update the gazebo version on your machine to atleast `9.14`, the default version included with melodic should be fine.